cqtan/microservices-primer/README.md

 - If you see the option `-f` you can alternatively do `.` to target all yaml files instead
 - Use local development tool `brew install skaffold` to automate building and applying Pods and Deployments by running `skaffold dev`
   - if Skaffold does not exit gracefully, run `skaffold delete` to clean up manually
+- If your `kubectl` commads requires you to login despite never having to do so before, chances are got switched to a different context.
+Try `kubectl config get-contexts` and perform on the right one the following, e.g `kubectl config use-context docker-desktop`

 # Scenarios